rails/rails/README.md

 3. Run `rails activestorage:install` to create needed directories, migrations, and configuration.
 4. Configure the storage service in `config/environments/*` with `config.active_storage.service = :local`
    that references the services configured in `config/storage_services.yml`.
+5. Optional: Add `gem "mini_magick"` to your Gemfile if you want to use variants.

 ## Todos